-Green Legacy Hiroshima is guided by a Working Group, representing all key actors in Hiroshima, namely Hiroshima City, Mayors for Peace, The Hiroshima Botanical Garden, Hiroshima Prefecture and Hiroshima University, in addition to ANT and UNITAR.
-The Working Group is informal, and functions as both a coordinating and information sharing body, outlining the general direction of GLH.
-It meets four to six times a year, and is hosted in rotation by ANT-Hiroshima, the UNITAR Hiroshima Office, and the Mayors for Peace.
-Few times a year, under the guidance of GLH Master-Gardener Chikara Horiguchi and with the help of The Hiroshima Botanical Garden, members of the Working Group also come together for seed-picking of selected Hibakujumoku.
-These seeds are then given special care and kept in custody at the Botanical Garden, available for dispatch by Working Group members to their partners worldwide.
+Green Legacy Hiroshima is part of a Working Group that also includes Hiroshima City, Mayors for Peace, The Hiroshima Botanical Garden, Hiroshima Prefecture and Hiroshima University, in addition to ANT and UNITAR.
+The Working Group is informal, and functions as both a coordinating and information sharing body.
+It meets once or twice a year (before the COVID-19 pandemic) and is hosted in rotation by ANT-Hiroshima, the UNITAR Hiroshima Office, and Mayors for Peace.
+A few times a year, under the guidance of GLH Master-Gardener Chikara Horiguchi and with the help of The Hiroshima Botanical Garden, members of the Working Group also come together for seed-picking of selected Hibaku-Jumoku.

 Green Legacy Hiroshima

 Chamber of Commerce and Industry Bldg., 5-44 Motomachi, Naka-ku, Hiroshima 730-0011 Japan

 Tel. +81-82-511-2424 | Fax. +81-81-211-0511 | e-mail: email@example.com

 - Please note seed dispatch is not possible from late February to early May!